Rescuers search for survivors after Japan floods kill at least 126

 “I’ve never experienced anything like this is my life, and I’ve lived for more than 70 years,” said Hitoko Asano, 71.

-“The washing machine, refrigerator, microwave, toaster, PC - they’re all destroyed,” she said as she cleaned her two-storey house.
+“The washing machine, refrigerator, microwave, toaster, PC - they’re all destroyed,” she said as she cleaned her two-story house.

 “Clothes in the drawers were all damaged by muddy water, we won’t even bother to wash them.
 I can’t help wondering how much it’ll cost to repair this.”